Bhangi Misl

 The Bhangi Misl (Punjabi pronunciation: [pə̃˨ŋɡiː mɪsəl]) was a large and powerful Sikh Misl headquartered in Amritsar.
-It was founded in the early 18th century by Sardar Chhajja Singh Dhillon, who was baptised into the Khalsa tradition by Banda Singh Bahadur.
+It was founded in the early 18th century by Sardar Chhajja Singh, who was baptised into the Khalsa tradition by Banda Singh Bahadur.
 It was a first misl to established a Khalsa Raj and publish Khalsa currency coins.
 The Bhangi Kingdom/Misl was founded by Dhillon Jats.

 Etymology

 The misl received its name "Bhangi" because Chhajja Singh and his soldiers frequently used the herbal intoxicant bhang (drink made from cannabis sativa).
 Bhang (hemp) was a wild-growth plant found in the jungles of Punjab and along river-banks.
 An intoxicant can be produced by pounding the plant in a mortar and sifting it.